pnehasati/Digital-Resume-Azure/README.md

 ![build](https://user-images.githubusercontent.com/77928409/147826398-e9f81b93-1855-4058-b112-2a6a202102d8.png)

-In this project, I’m going to build my own resume which would be integrated into GitHub and hosted on Microsoft Azure with Blob Storage, Azure Functions and CosmosDB.
-I will also create my own webpage with HTML and CSS and would develop a CI/CD workflow with GitHub.
-Finally, at the end would be deploying a static web app with a serverless database.
-The blob storage, holds my static website (my resume) for which I have used HTML, CSS and JavaScript.
+In this project, I’m have built my cloud resume which would be integrated into GitHub and hosted on Microsoft Azure with Blob Storage, Azure Functions and CosmosDB.
+The blob storage, holds my own static webpage (my resume) for which I have used HTML, CSS and JavaScript.
 The JavaScript is used to implement a visitor counter.
 Not only will it be used to display that information, but also to call an API, which I have implemented with an Azure function.
 This Azure function interacts with Azure Cosmos DB, which is the database service used to store the website's visitor counter information.
 Also, I have used Azure CDN to enable features like HTTPS and custom domain support for my static site that is deployed on Azure blob storage.
-Finally, for all the CI/CD tooling, I have used GitHub.
+Finally, at the end I have deployed a static web app with a serverless database.
+For all the CI/CD tooling, I have used GitHub.

 Azure Prerequisites:
 1)	Azure account: Used to deploy our website and our Azure functions.